 Look for Free Things to Do

 Sometimes things may not go as planned so it’s always good to have a backup.
 Look for free things to do in the area of your hotel.
-Look for playgrounds, parks, libraries, children’s museums, etc. If your kids is full of energy, you can take them there without having to worry about hurting your travel budget.
+Check for playgrounds, parks, libraries, children’s museums, etc.

 Include the Extended Family

-If you want to stay somewhere for a longer period of time, a great way to do this without loosing your mind is to take a vacation with your extended family.
-Everyone can chip in for a vacation rental or Airbnb which makes things a lot cheaper.
+If you want to stay somewhere for a longer period of time, take a vacation with your extended family.
+Everyone can chip in for a vacation rental or Airbnb.
+It makes things a lot cheaper.

 Plus, built in babysitters!
 Take turns watching the kids for each other so that you can go have date nights or some relaxation time.